vilardellsalles/autostates/leia.md

 In the [PlanSys 2 Tutorial](https://intelligentroboticslab.gsyc.urjc.es/ros2_planning_system.github.io/tutorials/docs/terminal_usage.html)
 pages there is a simple example on how to use Plansys 2 from the terminal.
-In the example, a discharged robot named LEIA has to be moved from the entrance of the bathroom, but first it has to be recharged.
+In the example, a discharged robot named LEIA has to be moved from the entrance to the bathroom, but first it has to be recharged.

-The LEIA example is implemented in [leya.py](./leia.py).
+The LEIA example is implemented in [leia.py](./leia.py).
 It can be executed by
 typing:

 ```sh